ozgurgyilmaz/ozgurgyilmaz/README.md

 ## Hi there 👋
+**I am an Englsih Teacher and a programmer.

+**I have been interested in programming for 2 years.
+I live in / Istanbul in Turkiye.
+Please, visit my website[Udemy](www.ozgurgyilmaz.com)**

 <!--
 **ozgurgyilmaz/ozgurgyilmaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.